 Now consider eval \$listpage instead of just \$listpage.
-When the shell gets to the last step, it will run the command eval with arguments Is, |, and more.
+When the shell gets to the last step, it will run the command eval with arguments ls, |, and more.
 This causes the shell to go back to Step 1 with a line that consists of these arguments.
-It finds | in Step 2 and splits the line into two commands, ls and more.
-Each command is processed in the normal (and in both cases trivial) way.
-The result is a paginated list of the files in your current directory.
+It finds | in